csgillespie/efficientR/main.md

 First, as with all forms of feedback, be constructive.
 Rather than pointing out flaws, give suggested improvements.
 Closely related is give praise when appropriate.
 Second, if you are reviewing a piece of code set a time frame or the number of lines of code you will review.
-For example, you will spend one hour review a piece of code, or a maximum of 400 lines.
+For example, you will spend one hour reviewing a piece of code, or a maximum of 400 lines.
 Third, a code review should be performed before the code is merged into a larger code base; fix mistakes as soon as possible.